Nature40/BatRack/docs/index.md

 VHF can also be used as a trigger for video and audio recordings and additionally allows the recordings to be assigned to individuals equipped with VHF transmitters.
 The different sensors are able to fill in information gaps of the other sensor.
 This page is intended to provide an in-depth overview of the functionality of the BatRack and to enable a replication.
-For a detailed description of the possible applications without performance, see the corresponding publication.
+For a detailed description of the possible applications and an assessment of the performance of the trigger approach see the corresponding publication.

 ![Photograph of a BatRack running a recording at night.](img/batrack-city.jpg)